 #4.
 Don’t be squeamish – and prep your kids

-Whales are in the area because – to put it bluntly – they’re having lots of sex and giving birth.
-You may come across a group of males relentlessly pursuing a female until she’s exhausted and ‘gives in’ to being mated with by each in turn (the last male to mate ‘flushes’ out all his predecessors’ sperm, giving him the best chance of becoming a dad).
-Your guide will almost certainly mention the size of a male whale’s genitals.
+Whales migrate to the area to mate and give birth.
+You may come across a group of males relentlessly pursuing a female until she’s exhausted and ‘gives in’ to being mated with by each in turn.
 You might want to think about how you will explain all of this to your children, especially if they’re at the never-ending ‘but why?’ stage.

 Even if the water is flat as a pancake and you’ve been to sea a lot, consider taking anti-seasickness medication, preferably one that doesn’t make you drowsy.
 Seasickness can strike unexpectedly and it would be a shame to miss oceanic theatrics because you’re head-down in ‘the head’, as a boat’s toilet is called.